 Controversies

-- Criticized from the left for a relatively cautious economic and climate-policy profile compared to progressive colleagues.
+- Criticized from the left for a comparatively cautious posture on certain antitrust and corporate-regulation fights relative to progressive colleagues.

-- Targeted by Republicans as part of House Democratic leadership they portray as out of step with conservative districts.
+- Targeted by Republicans as part of House Democratic leadership they frame as out of touch with swing-district priorities.

-- Scrutinized by some activists for accepting contributions from finance, defense, and health-care interests.
+- Scrutinized by activists for fundraising connections to finance, defense, and health-care interests that intersect with committee jurisdiction.

 Top Donors